neopaf/seene-sketchup/README.md

 # Known issues

-Does NOT work fast with new models of 240x240 scene.oemodel; working on it... maybe will add an option to reduce the depth model granularity on import.
+Does NOT work fast with new models of 240x240 scene.oemodel.

-For now:
-* old Seenes importL 15 seconds
-* new Seenes import: 10 minutes :(

 Progress indicator shows only what it can; most is done in one action without callback hooks, so can not show it (yet?).
 All ideas are welcome.

-Quality is low, it looks much better in Seene itself so far.
-Creators know some Magic.
-Will learn it...

 # Thanks